verajosemanuel/Konferences_2018/README.md

-# 2017 tech talk: slides on Docker_for_R
+# 2018 tech talk: slides on Docker for R
-Slides for my tech talk about docker + R at Madrid R users Group
+Slides for my tech talk about docker + R at Kschool Data Konferences 2018